PX4/PX4-Devguide/en/concept/mixing.md

   actuator_group_1-->output_group_0
 {% endmermaid %}

-## PX4 mixer definitions
+## PX4 Mixer Definitions

-Files in `ROMFS/px4fmu_common/mixers` implement mixers that are used for predefined airframes.
+Files in **ROMFS/px4fmu_common/mixers** implement mixers that are used for predefined airframes.
 They can be used as a basis for customisation, or for general testing purposes.

+### Mixer File Names

-A mixer file should be named XXXX.main.mix if it is responsible for the mixing of MAIN outputs or XXXX.aux.mix if it mixes AUX outputs.
+A mixer file must be named **XXXX._main_.mix** if it is responsible for the mixing of MAIN outputs or **XXXX._aux_.mix** if it mixes AUX outputs.

 ### Syntax